30ml aluminium refill bottle, for portable protection on the move if you don't want to carry a larger product. Just fill and go.

-As we’re in the midst of Skin Cancer Awareness month, this post is focused on the detection side of the equation.
-We’ll explain why regular skin checking is important and how you can do it yourself (the initial screening at least).
+As we're in the middle of Skin Cancer Awareness month at the time of writing, this post is focused on the detection side of the equation.
+We'll explain why regular skin checking is important and how you can do it yourself (the initial screening at least).

 Why should you check your skin?

 Obviously, if you do have skin cancer you want to catch it as early as possible.

 According to the Skin Cancer Foundation, the estimated five-year survival rate for people whose melanoma is detected early is about 99%.
 The survival rate falls to 66% when the disease reaches the lymph nodes and 27% when the disease metastasizes to distant organs.